-How to Avoid a Residential Landscaping Faux Pas:
+How to Avoid Residential Landscaping Mistakes

 - Not having a plan → Residential landscaping projects without a plan or professional can result in a disaster.
 Placing plants simply for the reason that there is space is not the answer.
-It’s best to create a sketch of your desired landscape or seek the opinion of a professional.
+It’s best to create a sketch of your desired Reno landscaping or seek the opinion of a professional.

 - Not setting a budget → It’s important to be realistic when setting a budget.
 Tools, plants, and decorations all come at different costs, so keep in mind what is within your budget.
 Not to mention if you want plants, pavers, pathways or lights included in your design.

 - Neglecting curb appeal → Increase the value of your house with a beautifully designed yard.
 This will instantly increase your curb appeal and leave your house the most desirable on the block!